 In the long-term, I would like to get a job that involves research, teaching, and writing.
-Perhaps I will work at the UN, or NASA, or at a university.
-(Right now I am teaching atmospheric science part-time at California State University, Monterey Bay.)
+Perhaps I will work at the UN, or the USDA, or at a university.
+(Right now I am a postdoctoral researcher at UC Davis, working on climate adaptation in California agriculture.)

 I am passionate about natural science, and enjoy conveying both the ideas and the enthusiasm to other people.
 Most of all, I feel that there is a great deal of work to be done to protect the human species and the other species on the planet.
 It is for this reason that I chose to become an ecologist, and for this reason that I shall never retire.

-It seems odd to me - impossible, in fact - to separate the description of myself from the description of my career.
-If you'd like to read more about what I do, you can visit my academic website here: www.ocf.berkeley.edu/~akerr/socrates.
+It seems odd to me to separate the description of myself from the description of my career.
+If you'd like to read more about my academic background, you can visit my old UC Berkeley website here: www.ocf.berkeley.edu/~akerr/socrates.

 I got married in October 2011 to my long-time partner who patiently waited for me to come back from Africa.
-Now (as of September 2012) we have a beautiful baby girl who is taking all my spare time right now!
+Now (as of early 2017) we have a four-year-old girl and a one-year-old boy.
+Life is busy!

 There are many other things that I enjoy but am not very good at: Math.
 Ultimate Frisbee.
 Social dancing.
 Languages (English, French, Japanese, Chichewa).
 Modeling (the computer kind).
 Playing the piano.
 Sailing.
 Martial arts (I studied Yun Jung Do for three years).